What Is Adoption?

 - Potential for disappointment – if the adoptive family fails to meet expectations when meeting with the birth family, this can lead to crushing disappointments.

 - Feeling obligated – once an adoptive family has been financially involved or emotionally invested with a birth family, a birthmother may feel as though she must adopt her child to this family.

 - Abused trust – the relationship with the adoptive family does allow the potential for abuse of trust, such as manipulation of situations.

-- Changing mind – an adoptive family can chose to stop or terminate the adoption process at any time, which can lead to the child being placed in limbo, possibly foster care, until alternate arrangements have been made.
+- Changing minds – an adoptive family can choose to stop or terminate the adoption process at any time, which can lead to the child being placed in limbo, possibly foster care, until alternate arrangements have been made.

 Disadvantages of Open Adoption for Adoptive Family